30 Oct 2019

 Traders with sophisticated value-added services: in certain cases exporting firms have added value to their traditional activity to such an extent that it may be difficult to retain the label of being exporters.
 For example, some firms have become designer and manufacturer of components for their supplier factories to produce finished goods, which the firms subsequently export.
 These firms add value mostly from their design team and their competitive edge comes from their ability to design products which sell well in the target markets.

 The business environment for Hong Kong's trading firms is becoming more challenging amid the growing trend toward direct dealing between customers and manufacturers, known as “trade disintermediation”.
-In 2012, the rate of gross margin of merchanting was 5.9%, down from 6.1% and 6.4% in 2010 and 2008 respectively, illustrating the squeeze in margin.
+In 2013, the rate of gross margin of merchanting was 5.6%, declining further from 5.9% and 6.0% in 2012 and 2011 respectively, illustrating the squeeze in margin.
 In response to trade disintermediation, Hong Kong traders adaptively provide more value-added services in addition to finding more competitive sources of supplies.
 For example, Hong Kong traders help their overseas clients inspect the goods produced by the manufacturers to ensure they meet the procurement standard, and monitor production schedules to meet delivery.
 Hong Kong traders can also help overseas buyers coordinate production when the buyers have a sudden surge in orders and quick turnaround is needed.

 The operations of small and big trading firms are quite different.
 Smaller firms are usually strong in introducing foreign products to the mainland market.
 In most cases, they specialise in one area, such as medical equipment, and represent some foreign brands as their agents or distributors.
 Bigger trading firms are usually strong in sourcing products from the region.
 They usually have regional or even global sourcing networks and do not specialise on a particular type of product.